Mkwenje/SecureVault/README.md

 Choose where to save the encrypted output.

-The suggested filename is the original name followed by .sv.
+Confirm the suggested .sv filename or select another filename.

 Wait for the success message.

+Optional:

-Optional: select Delete original after encryption before starting encryption.
-SecureVault will ask for confirmation before deleting the original file.
+Select Delete original after encryption before starting.

+Confirm deletion when SecureVault asks.

-Normal operating-system deletion is not guaranteed secure erasure.
-Keep reliable backups and verify the encrypted file before deleting important data.
+[!CAUTION]Normal operating-system deletion is not guaranteed secure erasure.
+Verify the encrypted file and maintain reliable backups before deleting important plaintext data.

-4. View encrypted-file records
+View encrypted-file records

-The dashboard table displays:
+The dashboard displays:

-MongoDB record ID;
+the MongoDB record ID;

-original file path; and
+the original file path; and

-encrypted file path.
+the encrypted file path.

-Select Refresh to reload records from MongoDB.
+Select Refresh to reload records from MongoDB Atlas.

-5. Decrypt a file
+Decrypt a file

 Select a record in the dashboard table.